krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 S3 delivers __strong read-after-write consistency__.

+- HA: 99.99% (standard)
+- Max file size 5TB
+- Data Consistency:
+  - read-after-write for PUTS of new objects
+  - eventual consistency for overwrite PUTs and DELETE
+- NOT GOOD for:
+  - low latency access
+  - many small files
+  - frequent updates
+  - data transactions

 S3 Buckets:
 - Files get stored in buckets
 - the bucket can be viewed as a container for the objects.